davidnisbetdev/davidnisbetdev/README.md

 ## About Me

 I am a software engineer with extensive knowledge in **HTML, CSS, JavaScript, React, Node.js, and MongoDB**.
 I am currently exploring new technologies and frameworks to enhance my skills and broaden my expertise.
-Feel free to check out my personal website at [davidnisbet.dev](https://davidnisbet.dev)!
+Feel free to check out my personal website [here](https://davidnisbet.netlify.app)!

 ## Skills & Technologies